 Below is a selection of publications and research talks.
 A complete list of theses, publications, research presentations, and works-in-progress can be found on my CV.

-Social media discourse
+Social media discourse and digital culture

 “Vine Racial Comedy as Anti-Hegemonic Humor: Linguistic Performance and Generic Innovation,” Journal of Linguistic Anthropology 29(1), 27-49 (2019)

 “Blackout, Black Excellence, Black Power: Strategies of Everyday Online Activism on Black Tumblr.”
-In Allison McCracken, Alexander Cho, Louisa Stein and Indira Neill Hoch (eds.), a tumblr book: platform and cultures, Ann Arbor: University of Michigan Press (2020)
+In Allison McCracken, Alexander Cho, Louisa Stein and Indira Neill Hoch (eds.), a tumblr book: platform and cultures, University of Michigan Press (2020)

-“They edited out her nip nops”: Linguistic Innovation as Textual Censorship Avoidance on TikTok,” Linguistic Society of America, 2022 (poster and supplementary materials can be viewed here)
+“They edited out her nip nops”: Linguistic Innovation as Textual Censorship Avoidance on TikTok” (with Alexia Fawcett).
+Language@Internet, Vol. 23, article 1 (2023)

 Language, race, and gender